 - 2.1 The UK economy's performance and interest rate expectations have continued to be heavily shaped by the uncertainty over the British exit from the European Union.
 There has been a falling off in economic growth, and the first estimate of Q2 GDP growth showed the UK economy contracted by 0.2%, following the 0.5% gain in Q1 (which reflected stockpiling ahead of Brexit).
-However, employment levels remain at a record high. - 2.2 The Bank of England maintained Bank Rate at 0.75% and in its August Inflation Report noted the deterioration in global activity and sentiment, and confirmed that monetary policy decisions related to Brexit could be in either direction. - 2.3 Our treasury advisor Arlingclose now expects Bank Rate to remain at 0.75% for the foreseeable future but notes that there are significant risks of a fall in rates, dependant on Brexit outcomes and the evolution of the global economy.
+However, employment levels remain at a record high. - 2.2 The Bank of England maintained Bank Rate at 0.75% and in its August Inflation Report noted the deterioration in global activity and sentiment, and confirmed that monetary policy decisions related to Brexit could be in either direction, depending on whether or not a deal is ultimately reached by 31st October 2019. - 2.3 Our treasury advisor Arlingclose now expects Bank Rate to remain at 0.75% for the foreseeable future but notes that there are significant risks of a fall in rates, dependent on Brexit outcomes and the evolution of the global economy.